Gforcex/OpenGraphic/README.md

 * [Outline-Effect](https://github.com/cakeslice/Outline-Effect) Outline Image Effect for Unity
 * [Outlined-Diffuse-Shader-Fixed](https://github.com/Shrimpey/Outlined-Diffuse-Shader-Fixed) This is a fixed version of diffused outline shader from http://wiki.unity3d.com/index.php/Outlined_Diffuse_3
 * [UltimateOutline](https://github.com/Shrimpey/UltimateOutline) The easiest way to achieve outlines in unity.
+* [UnityOutlineShader](https://github.com/IronWarrior/UnityOutlineShader) Source code for Outline Shader tutorial for Unity.
+Detects edges in a scene using the depth and normals buffers.
 #### Motion
 * [AmplifyMotion](https://github.com/AmplifyCreations/AmplifyMotion) Amplify Motion was the first Full-scene Motion Blur extension for Unity
 #### Portal